gitkraken/gitkraken-client-docs/gitkraken-client/gitkraken-organization.md

 ### How to setup SSO

-We can keep the existing instructions for this starting with the [Setting up SSO](/gitkraken-client/single-sign-on/#setting-up-sso-on-a-gitkraken-organization) section.
+See how to setup SSO by visiting the [Setting up SSO](/gitkraken-client/single-sign-on/#setting-up-sso-on-a-gitkraken-organization/###setting-up-ssp-on-a-gitKraken-organization) section.

 ***